t-kitamoto/vitest-react-starter/README.md

   },
 });
 ```
-- import { defineConfig } from 'vite/config' → import { defineConfig } from 'vitest/config';
+- import { defineConfig } from 'vite' → import { defineConfig } from 'vitest/config';

 <br/>